csanry/Programiz/OOP/Object-Oriented-Programming.md

 #### Polymorphism

-Polymorphism is an ability (in OOP) to use a common interface for multiple forms (data types).
+Polymorphism is the ability to use a common interface to operate on objects of different classes.

 Suppose, we need to color a shape, there are multiple shape options (rectangle, square, circle).

-However we could use the same method to color any shape.
-This concept is called Polymorphism.
+However we could use the same method name and signature and to color any shape.

 ```python
 class Parrot: